 The Developing Hispanic-Serving Institutions (DHSI) Program is a U.S. Department of Education grant program that provides grant funding to assist HSIs to expand educational opportunities for, and improve the attainment of, Hispanic students.
 These five-year grants also enable HSIs to expand and enhance their academic offerings, program quality, and institutional stability.

 Clovis Community College has enjoyed a long history as a Hispanic Serving Institution, having more than 25% of our students identifying as Hispanic.
-We have received several Title V awards over the past 15 years, including both Individual grant awards and Cooperative grants in partnership with Eastern New Mexico University.
+We have received several Title V awards over the past 20 years.

-Clovis Community College has two active Title V grants that both began in October 2015, an Individual Grant and a Cooperative Grant with ENMU.
+Clovis Community College has an active Title V Individual grant that began in October 2020.

 Learn more about Title V Developing Hispanic-Serving Institutions grants at the U.S. Department of Education.